 Yoga Teacher Training

-The term "Vinyasa" is derived from the Sanskrit term nyasa, which means "to place," and the prefix vi, "in a special way"—as in the linking of one asana to the next.
-In the yoga world the most common understanding of Vinyasa is as a flowing sequence of specific asanas coordinated with the movements of the breath.
+This program focuses primarily on Vinyasa yoga.
+The most common understanding of Vinyasa is as a flowing sequence of specific asanas coordinated with the movements of the breath.
 But Vinyasa also refers to the cyclic nature of life in general- the natural expansion and contraction or creation and destruction of life.
 Throughout the course we will learn to live the cycles of our life more whole-heartedly and with more grace.
 We will explore what it means to do yoga today- in our present time, and how this differs from (and is consistent with) the models of Classical Yoga.

-* * * * * *
+* * * * * * * * *